Skip to main content

 As part of our fee we will:

 • Provide you with a dedicated and experienced probate solicitor to work on your matter.
 Our probate solicitors work as part of a team alongside Legal Executives and Paralegals.
-Please see details of our Team.
+Please see details at the bottom of the page.

 • Identify the legally appointed executors or administrators and beneficiaries.